Rita’s Story – There Is Always Hope!

 When my daughter was born, I wanted to stay home and raise her.
 I wanted to be the kind of mom my mother had been.
 But I wasn’t encouraged to do so.
 For a number of reasons, my husband and I thought we couldn’t make it financially if I didn’t work.
 In retrospect, I suppose I should have just said “no” to working outside the home.
 I suppose I was a little intimidated – both by my husband and by the world around me.

 I felt inadequate as a mother.
-I didn’t have the faintest idea of how to be a mother and I believe that other women could do a better job.
+I didn’t have the faintest idea of how to be a mother, and I believed that other women could do a better job.
 Again, looking back, I realize that Satan was very busy in my life.
 Today, I know that if God gives you a baby, He will give you what you need to care for that child.
-All He wants us to do is trust Him and He will provide.
+All He wants us to do is trust Him, and He will provide.

 It was uncomfortable to be around some people, especially certain friends I had grown up with.
 So I put up barriers around the things that were too tender inside me.
 In self-defense, I cut myself off from those people whose lives seemed orderly and perfect.
 I told myself that I had to live differently because, after all, I was living in the real world which they could not understand.
 I cut myself off from people who cared and, instead, sought friendships with people who were also angry and hurting.